Triple Crown Events

 Hong Kong

-The events in the Hong Kong Triple Crown are the Stewards’ Cup, the Gold Cup, and the Champions and Chater Cup, which is the longest of the three.
-The horses race for big purses, and any horse who is able to complete the Triple Crown is awarded a handy bonus for its handlers to share.
+The events in the Hong Kong Triple Crown are the Stewards' Cup, the Gold Cup and the Champions and Chater Cup, which is the longest of the three.
+Horses compete for large purses, and any horse that completes the Triple Crown receives a handy bonus for its handlers to share.

-As of this writing, only one horse has ever been able to claim that huge bonus.
-River Verdon captured the Triple Crown in 1994, just two years after the Hong Kong Triple Crown was first enacted.
+To date, only one horse has ever claimed this huge bonus.
+River Verdon won the Triple Crown in 1994, just two years after the Hong Kong Triple Crown was established.

 Japan

 The other races in the series are the Satsuki Show at Nakayama Racecourse and the Japanese Derby at Tokyo Racecourse.
-If you look at the translations for the official race names, you’ll see how the races are considered: Satsuki Show is the test of speed, Tokyo Yushun the test of luck, and Kikuka Show the test of strength.
+If you look at the translations for the official race names, you'll see how the races are viewed: Satsuki Show is the test of speed, Tokyo Yushun is the test of luck, and Kikuka Show is the test of strength.

 No matter where you travel in the world, you’re likely to visit a place that holds its own version of a Thoroughbred Triple Crown.
 Although the details, styles, and tracks might differ, the bottom line is that the races are set up to be extremely demanding.
 As a result, only the best of the best can overcome the obstacles set against them as well as the competition within the races to become a Triple Crown champion.